GaioTransposon/metadata_mining/README.md

 <a name="gpt-runs-evaluation"></a>
 #### GPT runs evaluation:

 This script compares biome and sub-biome annotations per GPT run against the benchmark's.
 In this manner the performance of GPT runs in which different settings were used (creativity parameters or other parameters), can be compared.
 You can use my --map_file (gpt_file_label_map.tsv) if you are reproducing my results (LLM performance).
-If you have your own LLM files you will need to edit gpt_file_label_map.tsv to reflect your file names and your labels of choice.
+If you have your own LLM files you will need to edit gpt_file_label_map.tsv accordingly to reflect your file names and your labels of choice.

 ```